-- My Courses and Learning Plans.
-This tab shows any results that are courses or learning plans in which you’re enrolled.
+- My courses and learning plans.
+This tab shows any results that are courses or learning plans in which you are enrolled.
 The search is carried out only on the Published courses and does not take into account courses Under Maintenance.

 - Training material.
 This tab shows any results that are training material found belonging to the courses you can see (e.g. because they are part of a catalog), regardless of you being enrolled or not in those courses.
 For training materials, the search is carried out also on the training material tags and on its transcript.